Biliverdin reductase: Function

 BVR has also more recently been recognized as a regulator of glucose metabolism and in cell growth and apoptosis control, due to its dual-specificity kinase character.
-This control over glucose metabolism indicates that BVR may play a role in pathogenesis of multiple metabolic diseases - the notable one being diabetes, by control of the upstream activator of insulin growth factor-1 (IGF-1) and mitogen-activated protein kinase (MAPK) signaling pathway.
+This control over glucose metabolism indicates that BVR may play a role in pathogenesis of multiple metabolic diseases – notably diabetes – by control of the upstream activator of insulin growth factor-1 (IGF-1) and mitogen-activated protein kinase (MAPK) signaling pathway.

 Disease relevance

 BVR acts as a means to regenerate bilirubin in a repeating redox cycle without significantly modifying the concentration of available bilirubin.
 With these levels maintained, it appears that BVR represents a new strategy for the treatment of multiple sclerosis and other types of oxidative stress-mediated diseases.
 The mechanism is due to the amplification of the potent antioxidant actions of bilirubin, as this can ameliorate free radical-mediated diseases.

 Studies have shown that the BVR redox cycle is essential in providing physiological cytoprotection.
 Genetic knock-outs and reduced BVR levels have demonstrated increased formation of ROS, and results in augmented cell death.
 Cells that experienced a 90% reduction in BVR experienced three times normal ROS levels.
 Through this protective and amplifying cycle, BVR allows low concentrations of bilirubin to overcome 10,000-fold higher concentrations of ROS.